tbedford/Notes/ndp-local.md

 Instructions on how to do this are here: https://docs.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-rubygems-for-use-with-github-packages

-For example, I authenticated using Bundler and a GitHub personal access token, using the command in the GitHub docs.
+For example, I authenticated using Bundler and a GitHub Personal Access Token (PAT), using the command in the GitHub docs.
 The credentials can then be found in `~/.bundle/config`

 In future this Gem will be in the public Gems repo, rubygems.org.